-If it is determined that your injuries are not the result of negligence, there are generally three main factors to be considered to establish product liability.
+If it is determined that your injuries are not the result of an individual’s negligence, there are generally three main factors to be considered to establish product liability.
 These are:

 - The product marketing – A firearm may be considered defective if it has been marketed with inadequate instructions or warnings identifying foreseeable associated risks.

-- The product manufacturing – If a firearm is manufactured with a flaw, it is considered defective.
+- The product manufacturing – If a firearm is manufactured with a flaw, it may be considered dangerously defective.

 - The product design – When a firearm is designed in a way that promotes injury despite safer, alternative designs that could reduce or prevent injury, it is considered defective.

 Though these criteria might appear to be seemingly straightforward, proving that a firearm is defective can require complex litigation and extensive legal investigation.
 Having an experienced product liability attorney on your side is critical to filing a successful claim.

 The Turley Firm has a long history of representing victims of firearm violence.
 For decades, this Firm has handled gun cases that have involved injury or death caused by: